 I never leave the house without a pocket sketchbook and my digital camera.

 Is your work space neat, cluttered, or neatly cluttered?

 Work space neatly cluttered.
 The only thing I have trouble finding is my glasses.

 Many thanks to John A. Kurtz for answering these questions and sharing these photos with us!

-You can connect with John and see more of his colorful original fine art paintings and drawings on his website: www.jakurtz.com/.
-You can also purchase prints of John's art at his Etsy store.
+You can connect with John, see more of his colorful original fine art paintings and drawings, and purchase prints via his Facebook page.